AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/03_Assign_Permissions.md

 - Documenter toutes les permissions appliquées dans un référentiel central
 - Faire des audits réguliers des permissions sur les dossiers partagés

 ---

+## ✅ Conclusion

+After completing this configuration:

+- The `IT` shared folder is accessible over the network via `\\DC01\IT`.
+- Members of the `IT-Admins` group have **full control** over the folder, including the ability to modify, delete, and manage files.
+- Members of the `IT-Users` group have **read-only access**, ensuring they can consume information without making changes.
+- The **Everyone** group has been removed from both share and NTFS permissions to tighten access control.
+- A clear separation of access rights has been implemented using **Active Directory security groups**, enabling easier management and scalability.

+This structured permission model enhances both **security** and **administrative efficiency**, while adhering to best practices for shared folder access management in a corporate Active Directory environment.
+Souhaites-tu que je rédige la suite logique pour la création des lecteurs réseaux via GPO, ou une autre
+---

 # Fin de la configuration des permissions NTFS et partage pour le dossier IT.